-Threat actors understand that consumers trust mobile messaging and they are much more apt to read and access links/URLs contained in mobile messages than those in email.
+Threat actors understand that consumers trust mobile messaging and are much more apt to read and access links/URLs contained in mobile messages than those in email.
 This level of trust combined with the reach of mobile devices in the general public where nine in ten possess a mobile device, makes the mobile channel ripe for fraud and identity theft.

-Five Ways to Avoid Smishing
+Five Ways to Prevent Smishing

 - Ensure you are on the Do Not Call Registry.
 Even if you think you signed up for this, re-registering your mobile phone number may be necessary.
 Visit https://www.donotcall.gov/verify.html to be sure.
 While the Do Not Call list is not foolproof, it should dramatically cut down on unwanted calls and text messages.